Clay Huffman: Awards

 The union of his experience, talent, and unique subject matter provided Clay with a series of national awards and honors beginning throughout the United States including the Athenaeum 13th Annual Juried Show, the North Carolina Sixth Printing and Drawing Exhibition, and the 27th Hunterdon National Print Exhibition.
 Some highlights of this period came in 1993, when one of his silkscreens was selected for display at the prestigious Coconut Grove Arts Festival.
 Clay's reputation has since reached international levels with his work now displayed in corporate offices, private collections, and art institutions around the world.
 Most recently, four of Clay's major works were purchased for the American Embassy in Beijing, China.
 Clay also sent three major works to the US Embassy in Nairobi.
 Clay's silkscreen prints have earned unanimous praise from respected art critics and collectors across the country.

 Continuing his artistic development in the creative environment of the Torpedo Factory Art Center, Clay drew his serigraph inspirations from a variety of sources ranging from the instantly recognizable icons of fast-food franchises to fast-disappearing islands of small business and local gossip.
 With a penchant for elevating the seemingly mundane to the monumental, Clay often focused—literally and figuratively—on "those places we pass each day and take little notice of".

-Prior to the commencement of any silkscreen project, the artist may make several photo trips to a prospective location in an attempt to capture the essence and mood of a place from various perspectives and times of the day.
-A unique personal relationship develops between the artist and the cityscape, and it is this subjective insight that Clay so successfully translated and conveyed through his work.
+Before beginning a silkscreen project, Clay photographs a prospective location from multiple perspectives and at various times of day to prepare the composition.